siegelhannah/unet-segmentation-pytorch/README.md

 To train the model:

 Ensure your dataset is prepared and organized as described above.

 Run the train.py script.
-Default paths and parameters can be adjusted as needed. python train.py --data_dir path/to/data_dir --records_pkl path/to/train_records.pkl
+Default paths and parameters can be adjusted as needed.

+python train.py --data_dir path/to/data_dir --records_pkl path/to/train_records.pkl

 For more options and help, run:

 python train.py --help

 ## Inference
 To perform inference using the trained model:

 Ensure the dataset is prepared and the model weights are available (in ./weights).

-Run the inference.py script with specified paths to weights and images. python inference.py --weights path/to/weights.pt --data_dir path/to/data_dir --records_pkl path/to/test_records.pkl
+Run the inference.py script with specified paths to weights and images.

+python inference.py --weights path/to/weights.pt --data_dir path/to/data_dir --records_pkl path/to/test_records.pkl

 For more options and help, run:

 python inference.py --help

 ## Results
 The primary metric currently returned is the Dice Similarity Coefficient (DSC), which is calculated as 1 − dice loss.

 This metric provides an indication of the overlap between the predicted wildfire segmentation mask and the ground truth mask.
 Higher DSC values indicate better model performance.

 ## Docker
 To build and run the Docker container:

+python
 docker build -t wildfire-segmentation .

 nvidia-docker run --rm --shm-size 8G -it -v `pwd`:/workspace wildfire-segmentation